Solveway

 “Is it worth it at my age?”

-If you are thinking about changing direction, formalising your experience, or stepping into a growing sector such as accountancy, IT, data or AI, an apprenticeship could be the most practical and strategic move you make.
+If you are considering a career change, looking to formalise your experience, or thinking about moving into areas such as accountancy, IT, data or AI, an apprenticeship could be a practical route forward.

 Frequently Asked Questions